puppetlabs/puppet-docs/source/hiera/3.0/configuring.markdown

 ### `:backends`

 Must be a **string** or an **array of strings,** where each string is the name of an available Hiera backend.
-The built-in backends are `yaml` and `json`; an additional `puppet` backend is available when using Hiera with Puppet.
+The built-in backends are `yaml` and `json`.
 Additional backends are available as add-ons.

 > **Custom backends:** See ["Writing Custom Backends"][custom_backends] for details on writing new backend.
 Custom backends can interface with nearly any existing data store.